I support people with recovery from religious trauma and spiritual abuse, and the rebuilding of identity.

 You can read my eBook on leaving religious fundamentalism here, and I write regularly on Substack.

-And, I’m over at the The Religious Trauma Collective.
+And, I’m over at the The Religious Trauma Collective, now Religious Trauma & Cults which I co-founded in 2024.

 A Little more